-- The key that must be addressed here is to strike a balance between the water quality and the size. - For desalination plants, three types of membrane: α , β , and γ , are available among Red's products.
-If the latest, high-quality membrane α is selected, drinkable water of high quality will be obtained, but it is a costly proposition, if used in large plants.
+- The key that must be addressed here is to strike a balance between the water quality and the size. - For desalination plants, three types of membrane: $\alpha$ , $\beta$ , and $\gamma$ , are available among Red's products.
+If the latest, high-quality membrane $\alpha$ is selected, drinkable water of high quality will be obtained, but it is a costly proposition, if used in large plants.
 Environmental impact of the wastewater to be discharged from the plants will be minimal in any case, but a slight variation will result depending on chemicals used in the desalination process.
 Anticipated results to be obtained by each membrane type are given below.
-It is possible to produce drinkable water, even if γ is used, provided that high-performance water purification plants are also built. α is priced at 20% higher and γ is priced at 10% lower than β for any given processed water quantity.
-Please note that a high-performance water purification plant is being constructed by another company and the plant will commence its operation after one year.
+It is possible to produce drinkable water, even if $\gamma$ is used, provided that high-performance water purification plants are also built. $\alpha$ is priced at 20% higher and $\gamma$ is priced at 10% lower than $\beta$ for any given processed water quantity.

-Quality Environmental Price Impact (Based on the price of $\beta = 1$) α Can be used as high-quality, drinking water Almost nil Expensive (1.2) β Can be used as drinking water Modest Median (1) γ Primarily for industrial use Modest Inexpensive (0.9)
+Quality Environmental Price

+Impact (Based on the price

+of $\beta = 1$ )

+α Can be used as high-quality, Almost nil Expensive (1.2)

+drinking water

+β Can be used as drinking Modest Median (1)

+water

+γ Primarily for industrial use Modest Inexpensive (0.9)